 If you do not show up within 24 hours of your scheduled check in time, and you do not notify the park that you will be arriving late, your site may be resold and may not be available when you arrive.
-If you call to cancel after your scheduled check in time, you will be referred to the park for possible refund.
+Any nights passed are non-refundable.

 What if I leave early?

 If you choose to leave early, you may cancel the remainder of your stay with the park.
 You will receive a refund of any nights you did not use.

 Official check in for campsites is 1pm, for cabins and yurts it is 4pm.
 Check out times for all facilities is12 noon.
 Any sites that are not checked in by 11pm are automatically checked in by the system.

 How many people can camp on my site?

 A maximum of six people or immediate family (two adults plus minor children) is allowed per campsite.
 Limiting the amount of usage on a site helps prevent erosion of the campsite.
 If you have more than six people, another site will need to be booked.

 Can I have a campfire or a portable stove?

 Prior to visiting a park, please check their page to see if there are any current fire restrictions or bans.
 Certain sites may also have campfire restrictions.
 Campfires may be built in the fire ring provided at each site.
 No fires shall be left unattended and must be fully extinguished before leaving the campsite.
 Portable stoves may be used only in established campsites and designated picnic areas.

 No outdoor fires are allowed at the Golden Gate Guest House or the Mueller Cabins.